All Episodes

 You see, folks, we live in the greatest country on earth.

-We have an incredible history, a great, great story, and our mission in this series is to tell that story, to tell the story of the American founding in a very relatable way, so that the young reader can really get to know the exceptional patriots, the people who made this country possible.
+And our mission in this series is to tell that story, to tell the story of the American founding in a very relatable way, so that the young reader can really get to know the exceptional patriots, the people who made this country possible.

-This is a once-in-a-lifetime experiment in how human beings organize themselves and manage themselves politically, socially, economically, as a population of a single nation.
+This is a once-in-a-lifetime experiment in how human beings organize themselves and manage themselves politically, socially, economically as a population of a single nation.

 It was never tried before.